We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 What Is The London Stock Exchange?

 The London Stock Exchange (LSE) is the UK’s main stock exchange and one of the world’s oldest continuously operating exchanges, founded in 1801.
-It hosts over 1,900 companies from more than 60 countries, and as of mid-2025 had a total market capitalisation of approximately US$5.9 trillion across all listed instruments.
+It hosts over 1,900 companies from more than 60 countries.

 The building is physically located in the London borough of Westminster at 10 Paternoster Square, next to St Paul’s Cathedral, London, EC4M 7LS.
 In addition to the headquarters, LSEG has operations across multiple financial hubs worldwide including New York, Bengaluru, Milan, and Colombo.